-Written By ESR News Blog Editor Thomas Ahearn The United States economy added 103,000 jobs in March 2018 while the unemployment rate remained unchanged at 4.1 percent for the sixth consecutive month, according to the Employment Situation jobs report released by the U.S. Department of Labor’s (DOL) Bureau of …Continue reading "February 2019 Jobs Report Shows U.S. Economy Added 103,000 Jobs in March 2018"
+Written By ESR News Blog Editor Thomas Ahearn The United States economy added only 20,000 jobs in February 2019 – after adding 304,000 jobs in January 2019 – while the unemployment rate declined to 3.8 percent during the month, according to the jobs report for February 2019 released by the U.S. Department of Labor’s (DOL) Bureau of …Continue reading "February 2019 Jobs Report Shows U.S. Economy Added Only 20,000 Jobs Last Month"